 An example of this is that each year a school receives income to be spent on capital projects within certain criteria.
-There is a formula used to calculate how much each school is given, we then receive 90% of this amount, it is a legal requirement for the School community, to raise the other 10%,with the governors having ultimate responsibility for this.
+A formula is used to calculate how much each school is given, we then receive 90% of this amount, it is a legal requirement for the School community, to raise the other 10%,with the governors having ultimate responsibility for this.

-What it most certainly mean is that we will need to ask ourselves questions of what we want to raise money for?
+What it most certainly means is that we will need to ask ourselves questions of what we want to raise money for?
 What will the children get the most benefit from?
 Here we have to be guided by the Teaching staff, but ultimately you will know what you feel is important to you.
-No one is saying that all fund raising has to be for the new building and any money raised will not be swallowed up by the project or the governors' commitments.
-Mrs Llewelyn and staff are adamant that exciting events such as science week will not suffer and certainly when the target figure is raised we will have new whole school priorities.
+No one is saying that all fund raising has to be for new buildings and any money raised will not be swallowed up by these such projects or the governors' commitments.
+Mrs Llewelyn and staff are adamant that exciting events such as outdoor day will not suffer and certainly when the target figure is raised we will have new whole school priorities.

 One thing is certain though we all need to pull together; different people will be able to make contributions in different ways, for some it will be practical help at events, others will be better at approaching others and relieving them of cash and for others being able to give the cash itself.
 No one person or group has a monopoly on good ideas we need every interested party to think of ideas and ways of earning every penny we can.
 I look forward to working with you all.

 Chair of Governors

 One very easy method of supporting the school is through a website called www.easyfundraising.org.
 After a simple registration process, that is free, you can earn a percentage of your online purchases at a variety of retailers.
 This percentage is then given to the school without any additional cost to you.